zhangyumingsh/kernel-rk/Documentation/kbuild/makefiles.rst

 	If CONFIG_EXT2_FS is set to either 'y' (built-in) or 'm' (modular) the corresponding obj- variable will be set, and kbuild will descend down in the ext2 directory.

-	Kbuild only uses this information to decide that it needs to visit the directory, it is the Makefile in the subdirectory that specifies what is modular and what is built-in.
+	Kbuild uses this information not only to decide that it needs to visit the directory, but also to decide whether or not to link objects from the directory into vmlinux.

+	When Kbuild descends into the directory with 'y', all built-in objects from that directory are combined into the built-in.a, which will be eventually linked into vmlinux.

+	When Kbuild descends into the directory with 'm', in contrast, nothing from that directory will be linked into vmlinux.
+If the Makefile in that directory specifies obj-y, those objects will be left orphan.
+	It is very likely a bug of the Makefile or of dependencies in Kconfig.

 	It is good practice to use a `CONFIG_` variable when assigning directory names.
 This allows kbuild to totally skip the directory if the